flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210326-navy-capt-mike-kafka-of-the-u-s-indo-pacific-command-on-the-two-ballistic-missiles-north/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “This activity highlights the threat that North Korea’s illicit weapons program poses to its neighbors and the international community."
+    This activity highlights the threat that North Korea’s illicit weapons program poses to its neighbors and the international community.

 ---
 South Korea’s military detected the two short range missiles around 7 a.m.
 Thursday local time (Wednesday evening for us).